-- 1. As with all instruments having moving metal parts that touch, lubricate your NSV instruments after each cleaning and prior to each autoclaving. - 2.
-Use a professional surgical instrument lubricant such as Miltex Spray Lube (AMI cat. # VE-8) and follow the
+1. As with all instruments having moving metal parts that touch, lubricate your NSV instruments after each cleaning and prior to each autoclaving.

+2. Use a professional surgical instrument lubricant and follow the directions carefully.
+Do not use WD-40 oil or similar industrial lubricants which may damage the instruments.